Anshika1022/Capstone-Project/README.md

-# Capstone-Project
+# Capstone Project
-led “Prediction of car models preferences – A study on  Hyundai Motors”
+“Prediction of car models preferences – A study on  Hyundai Motors”